 Pohjola Group's compliance adheres to the principles of OP-Pohjola Group's compliance.
-Pohjola Group's Compliance has been organised within Risk Management headed by Chief Risk Officer.
-The Compliance and Operational Risks department coordinates and controls regulatory compliance management within the Group.
-Independent of the Group's business lines, the department is not involved in the businesses it supervises.
+The compliance function has been organised within Risk Management headed by Chief Risk Officer.

-Group companies have persons in charge of regulatory compliance management at company and unit level, tasked with ensuring that branch offices and subsidiaries also adhere to Group-level principles and policies.
-These Compliance Officers perform their duties within their companies or functions, except for Pohjola Bank plc's Compliance Officers who work for the Compliance and Operational Risks department.
+Group companies have persons in charge of regulatory compliance management, tasked with ensuring that branch offices and subsidiaries also adhere to Group-level principles and policies.
+These Compliance Officers perform their duties within their companies or functions, except for Pohjola Bank plc's Compliance Officers in Finland.
 The Compliance Officers of the branch offices in the Baltic countries work in their respective offices.